 According to statistics provided by the Florida Highway Safety and Motor Vehicles Department, an estimated 200,000 car accidents are reported in the state of Florida every year, with an average of about 650 crashes in our state every day.

-With statistics like that, every driver in the state needs to understand how personal injury and negligence laws work in Florida.
+With statistics like that, our Stuart car accident law firm wants every driver in the state needs to understand how personal injury and negligence laws work in Florida.

 Florida laws regarding personal injury and negligence are complex and quite extensive, but those personal injury and negligence laws are derived from one fundamental commonsense principle – that the person who causes an accident is responsible to pay for the damage that he or she has caused.

 Thus, when a Stuart personal injury attorney handles a personal injury lawsuit generated by a traffic collision, the central legal question is, “Which motorist is liable for the accident?”

 Although vehicle accidents trigger the largest number of personal injury claims, these claims are often complicated by liability issues.